aless80/Zero-Waste-Locator/README.md

 ## Prepare for production

-Compiles the Angular
-Build the Angular app into the /dist folder:
+In addition to the previous steps compile the Angular app into the /dist folder:
 ```
 ng build --prod
 ```